mrd0ll4r/oktopus/README.md

 - for files: `cat`, which downloads the entire DAG of the file.
 - for HAMTShards: `ls --fast`, which downloads the HAMT DAG, excluding the file leaves.

+#### File Worker Downloaded Files Permissions

+When running in Docker, mounting the directory of downloaded files on the host can lead to annoying permissions.
+The variables `INDEXER_FILE_STORAGE_UID` and `INDEXER_FILE_STORAGE_GID` can be used to control the UID/GID of the files, when running in Docker.
+See the docker compose setup for an example of this.

 ### Worker Configuration

 Each worker needs to know which IPFS daemon to use.
 This is configured via `--daemon <API URL>`, e.g., `--daemon http://127.0.0.1:5001`.
+The file worker needs a gateway URL as well.

 The file worker additionally accepts a `--keep` flag, which instructs it to keep downloaded files.
 See the docker compose setup for examples of where these are kept.